Watch the Recording: Mountain Lion Rescue in California

 A Washington lion courtesy of Alycia Renee

-For the elusive mountain lion especially, photography will be the only way that many of us will ever experience this wild cat.
-We are grateful for the photographers who have devoted their lives to sharing their experience of mountain lions with us and for using their art to help us all learn to thrive with wildlife.
+For the elusive mountain lion especially, photography is the only way that many of us will ever experience this wild cat.
+We are grateful for the photographers who have devoted their lives to sharing their experience of mountain lions with us and for using their art to help us all learn to thrive as neighbors with wildlife.

-Please consider making a donation to the Mountain Lion Foundation to support our advocacy, education, and coexistence programming to help save America’s Lion.
-Everyone who donates $35+ will receive a 2025 Mountain Lion Foundation Calendar.
+Please consider making a donation to the Mountain Lion Foundation to support our advocacy, education, and coexistence programming.
+Help save America’s lion!
+Everyone who donates $35 or more will receive a 2025 Mountain Lion Foundation Calendar.

 Get the 2025 calendar